nguyentrituan/portfolio_data_science/README.md

 ![image](https://github.com/nguyentrituan/portfolio_data_science/assets/121095339/59bb93a6-e043-41b7-ba45-e98128be6b99)

-# Kaggle Competition - Prediction Interval
+# Kaggle Competition - Prediction Interval for Birth Weight

 I have a change to participate in Kaggle Competion, and we được top 10 trong bảng xếp hạng leaderboard.